We reveal the best Nikon DSLR cameras you can buy in 2023, and take a look back at some of the milestone models from the firm’s history.

 • 3.2-inch, 2,360K-dot tilting touchscreen LCD

-Launching in 2020, the Nikon D780 blended the best of mirrorless technology with good-old DSLR handling.
+Launched in 2020, the Nikon D780 blended some of the best mirrorless technology with good-old DSLR handling.
 It took the same sensor as was found in the mirrorless Z6, and placed it in a rugged body well equipped to stand up to the rigours of outdoor use.

-As well as having a low-pass filter to eliminate moiré and backside-illuminated structure to maximise its light gathering capabilities across its ISO range, the sensor has 273 on-chip phase detection pixels to enhance its focusing performance in Live View.
+The sensor has a low-pass filter to eliminate moiré and backside-illuminated structure to maximise its light gathering capabilities across its ISO range.
+And also 273 on-chip phase detection pixels to enhance its focusing performance in Live View.
 Again, this is said to be crossover technology from the Nikon mirrorless camera line-up.

 The D780 also deploys Nikon’s EXPEED 6 image processor which, amongst other things, helps to shoot at 7fps via the viewfinder.
-A shutter speed range of 30-1/8000sec should pretty much over all subjects (arguably bar speeding bullets) and the 180K-pixel RGB sensor inherited from the D850 helps to feed info to the ASF system for accurate and precise tracking of subjects.
+A shutter speed range of 30-1/8000sec should cover nearly all subjects (arguably bar speeding bullets).
+The 180K-pixel RGB sensor inherited from the D850 helps to feed info to the ASF system for accurate and precise tracking of subjects.

 For DSLR diehards the D780 offers a superb array of shooting options and choices for capturing all manner of subjects.
 When AP tested the D780 we gave it a Test Bench GOLD award and said in our original review that it was, ‘a sensational camera that’s built to a professional standard and is a sheer delight to use’… it really doesn’t get much better than that!